vipm-io/caraya/README.md

 completed and if they passed or failed.
 Caraya supports these scenarios with a concept of test suites.
 A test suite is a unit of automation for Caraya that provides you more fine grained control of how the test cases are being executed.

 A test suite is nothing more than a typical test case with few differences.
-As test suites are the unit of automation, you should only define only one test suite for your whole unit test hierarchy that simply calls your top level test case.
+As test suites are the unit of automation and you should probably only define one test suite for your whole unit test hierarchy that simply calls your top level test case.

-To define a test suite you may provide a path for the report file as well as define if you want the test cases to be executed in a headless mode.
+To define a test suite you can provide a path for the report file as well as define if you want the test cases to be executed in a headless mode.
 For example to run the test cases for the mathematical functions that we defined above, you simply drop the top level test case to your block diagram together with Define Test Suite VI and Destroy Test Suite VI.

 ![Test suite](https://github.com/JKISoftware/caraya/raw/master/img/test-suite.png "Test suite")